 Trying to keep in mind the one step forward two back, but can’t help but be thrilled today and wonder, wonder if the Vegepa is already kicking in.

 Wonderful to hear your joy!

-Don’t be too optimistic though or you’ll be disappointed.
+Don’t be too exuberant though or you might be disappointed!